Recognizing the Dangers of Pet Obesity

 The Dangers of Pet Obesity

 Some pet owners may not be concerned if their pet is carrying some extra weight.
 However, even a pound or two of additional fat on some dogs and cats can place significant stress on the body.
-PetMD points out that pets can develop a variety of conditions as a result of excess weight, including:
+PetMD points out that pets can develop a variety of conditions as a result of excess weight.
+The long-term effects of pet obesity can include:

 • Difficulty breathing